 Transportation Costs in Prague

-If you really need to get to the other side of Prague quickly and cheaply I would recommend the public transit over a taxi.
-For under $3 you can purchase a 90 minute pass which enables you to use any combination of metro, tram, and bus to get to anywhere in Prague.
+If you really need to get to the other side of Prague quickly and cheaply I would recommend public transit over a taxi.
+For just over $1 you can get a one-way ticket or for under $2 you can purchase a 90-minute pass which enables you to use any combination of metro, tram, and bus to get to anywhere in Prague.
+A full-day pass is under $6.

 Admission and Activity Charges

-Besides food and drink there is no reason for you to spend any money on admission.
+If you are on a budget, this is a city where there is no great reason for you to spend any money on admission.
 The city is best experienced on your feet and from the street.
 The buildings and statues are the museum.
 The underground restaurants and the delicious cheap beer they serve is your entertainment.
 The Old Town square is free, the Charles Bridge is free, walking up to the castle and sitting on the royal lawn is free.
+(Note from Tim: when I walked by the castle entrance area, there were six busloads of tourists waiting in line to pay the admission and enter.
+Ugh.)

 bottle of respectable local wine: $8